Eerste contactpersoon485 Windermere Road P.O. Box 487

 These four congregations were amalgamated into one charitable corporation under the name Congregation of the Sisters of St. Joseph in Canada by the Congregation of the Sisters of St. Joseph in Canada Act, a Private Act of the Legislative Assembly of Ontario which received Royal Assent on June 13, 2013.

 The main archives contains the business records of the Congregation of the Sisters of St. Joseph in Canada from November 18, 2012 onward.
-It also contains the records of the Hamilton, London and Pembroke archives.
+It also contains the records of the Hamilton, London, and Pembroke archives which have been consolidated with the main archives.

 The main archives is located in a LEED gold certified building built in 2007, which is brick with steel studding and which has a flat membrane roof with reflective coating.
 The archives comprises 635 square feet of which 380 square feet are used for storage.
 Records are also stored off-site in a records storage facility in London, Ontario.

 The Peterborough neighborhood archives is located in a LEED gold certified building built in 2009 which is steel and concrete with a flat rubber membrane roof.
 The archives comprises 380 square feet of which 226 square feet is used for records storage.
 This archives has not yet been consolidated with the main archives.

 Highlights of the Hamilton archives include records of St. Mary's Orphanage, Mount St. Joseph Centre, missions in Guatemala and Jamaica, the House of Providence and St. Joseph's Villa, Bethany House, St. Joseph's Spirituality Centre, and many other ministries carried out by the Sisters.
 There are extensive administrative and decision making records as well as artifacts.